phra/phra.github.io/posts/PEzor2.md

 - **exe**: this is the only format that was supported by PEzor v1, that is a native binary
 - **dll**: PEzor can now convert existing executables to their DLL counterpart, without requiring to recompile from the sources
 - **service-exe**: it can produce a Service EXE version of the native binary, that exports required functions to be run as a system service
-- **service-dll**: it can produce a Service DLL version of the native binary, that exports required functions to be run inside a `dllhost` process
+- **service-dll**: it can produce a Service DLL version of the native binary, that exports required functions to be run inside a `dllhost` process (ref: [Running a Service DLL](https://blog.didierstevens.com/2019/10/29/quickpost-running-a-service-dll/))
 - **reflective-dll**: it can produce a reflective DLL version of the native binary, that can be loaded and executed in-memory by most of the frameworks, such as [Metasploit's reflective_dll_inject](https://github.com/rapid7/metasploit-framework/blob/master//modules/post/windows/manage/reflective_dll_inject.rb) module
 - **dotnet**: it can produce a .NET binary equivalent to the native one, that can be loaded and executed in-memory by most of the frameworks, such as [Metasploit's execute_dotnet_assembly](https://github.com/rapid7/metasploit-framework/blob/master/modules/post/windows/manage/execute_dotnet_assembly.rb) module